 The weight distribution is unique to this bar.
 Training with the Rogue Safety Squat bar is known to tax your anterior chain; the weight distribution falls between the front squat and the high-bar back squat to vary your power output training.
 This bar is a safer option for intense squat progressions or maximum load lifts.This bar is known to increase your maximum working weight when compared to the traditional back squat.

-Definitely try out the Safety Squat Bar in your home gym.
-It allows you to just shut up and Squat without worrying too much about form.
-This helps when the goal is to just get stronger.
-Definitely let me know what you think if you decide to pick one up.
-They have absolutely helped me in my pursuit of strength as well as my clients!
+Definitely try out the Safety Squat Bar in your garage gym.
+It allows you to just shut up and squat without worrying too much about form.

 If you’re having trouble hunting down weight plates, check out my guide on the Best Ways To Buy Weight Plates.